 While it’s incredibly important to take every step you can towards self-reliance, it is equally vital to have a backup plan.
 Have these things to fall back on:

 - A good reference – my very favorite go-to book is my well-used copy of The Encyclopedia of Country Living.
 But, remember, reading books is no substitute for experience and cold, hard failure.

 - Long-term storable food – THIS is my very favorite brand.
-It’s non-GMO, contains no neurotoxic MSG or aspartame, and has gluten-free options.
+It’s non-GMO and has gluten-free options.

 - Extra seeds – go for heirloom, non-GMO packets and store them carefully.